soffes/blog/published/2011-10-26-easy-syntax-highlighting/easy-syntax-highlighting.markdown

 ---
-title: Easy Syntax Highlighting
+tags:
+- development
+- ruby
-categories: development ruby web
+- web
 ---

+# Easy Syntax Highlighting

 Syntax highlight in Ruby is annoying.
 [Pygments](http://pygments.org/) is the best way to do syntax highlighting, but it's a Python project.
 (Why no one has ported that to Ruby yet is beyond me.
 Granted there are a few, but they are all kinda annoying, slow, or don't work that well.)